-A consideration of human development as it transpires throughout the lifespan.
+0.5 unit A consideration of human development as it transpires throughout the lifespan.
 This course examines the particular learning challenges that confront adults at different stages and transition points in the lifespan.
 Particular attention is paid to women's developmental process.

-Policy Issues in Lifelong Learning

-0.5 un

-An overview of the analytical frameworks for the study of policy as it impacts lifelong learning and an examination of selected policy issues (for example, training and retraining the Canadian labour force, literacy, higher education).
+Policy Issues in Lifelong Learning 0.5 unit An overview of the analytical frameworks for the study of policy as it impacts lifelong learning and an examination of selected policy issues (for example, training and retraining the Canadian labour force, literacy, higher education).

-Designing Contexts for Lifelong Learning

-A survey of several models (humanist, technical, critical) for designing contexts to support the lifelong learning of adults in a variety of settings.
+Designing Contexts for Lifelong Learning 0.5 unit A survey of several models (humanist, technical, critical) for designing contexts to support the lifelong learning of adults in a variety of settings.
 Particular attention is paid to the ways lifelong learning contexts are the outcome of complex and ongoing processes of negotiation.

-Social Issues and Lifelong Learning

-A consideration of the ways lifelong learning is inextricably bound up with the social issues any society faces at any point in time.
+Social Issues and Lifelong Learning 0.5 unit A consideration of the ways lifelong learning is inextricably bound up with the social issues any society faces at any point in time.
 An examination of selected social issues confronting Canadians such as unemployment and retraining, technology, eco-degradation, racism, etc. for their implications for lifelong learning and educational practice.

-Feminists Perspectives in Lifelong Learning

-This course explores a range of feminist theories and research in relation to lifelong learning.
+Feminists Perspectives in Lifelong Learning 0.5 unit This course explores a range of feminist theories and research in relation to lifelong learning.